 As of December 31, 2009, our investment portfolio was made up of cash and cash equivalents and mortgage-backed, adjustable-rate securities issued by, or fully collateralized by, the U.S. government or U.S. government-sponsored entities.
-In May 2010 we sold the mortgage-backed securities and invested the proceeds in cash and cash equivalent funds.
-All investments are classified as short-term and available-for-sale on the accompanying balance sheets.
+In May 2010 we sold the mortgage-backed securities and invested the proceeds in cash and cash-equivalent funds and mutual funds invested in highly liquid securities.
+All investments are classified as short-term and available-forsale on the accompanying balance sheets.

-We owned zero and two securities with unrealized loss positions as of June 30, 2010 and December 31, 2009, respectively.
+We owned zero and two securities with unrealized loss positions as of September 30, 2010 and December 31, 2009, respectively.
 The two securities with the unrealized loss positions as of December 31, 2009 were immaterial and were not other-than-temporarily impaired.
 We assessed the fundamentals of these securities to identify their individual sources of risk and potential for other-than-temporary impairment.
 The assessment included a review of performance indicators of the underlying assets in the security, loan-to-collateral value ratios, third-party guarantees, vintage, geographic concentration, industry analyst reports, sector credit ratings, volatility of the security's fair value, current market liquidity, reset indices, prepayment levels, credit rating downgrades and the intent and ability to retain the investment for a sufficient period of time to allow for recovery in the market value of the investment.